“A shapeless memory lingers in us still

 - Avail of unique opportunity to boost meditation supported with writing

 - Participation with online publication at AZIMVTH website at the end of the term

 If there is sufficient intertest and writings available, then we may go for privately publishing a book containing memoirs of several persons.

 A goal of the first week is to complete writing a ‘flash-fiction’ — something that is as long as up to 1000 words.
 For the second week, a goal is to complete writing a short story of 5000 words.
 We will help you, even after the residency is over, till 28th September, in progressing further with expanding your writing to the scale of a novella, novelette, and finally a novel or book of 60,000 words.

 A participant can invite up to 2 guests, entirely complimentary, to the Sunday Sharing sessions of abridged meditation and sharing of writings.

-An example of a Sunday Sharing session of participants of another AZIMVTH virtual residency can be seen below.
+Examples of a Sunday Sharing session of participants of the virtual spiritual memoir writing retreat can be seen below.

 More examples can be seen here.